rsuntk/android_kernel_samsung_a12s/Rissu/READ_THIS_BEFORE_PUBLISH!.md

 - For tar file:
 	1. Boot to download mode.
 	2. Open odin (for windows) or odin4 (for linux)
-	3.1 For odin: put it at AP slot, and then proceed to flash it 3.2 For odin4: Open terminal, and type:
+	3.1 For odin: put it at AP slot, and then preceed to flash it 3.2 For odin4: Open terminal, and type:

 		## Get device path